Chelo's Burden

-Chelo's Burden is the second album of the American comics series Love and Rockets by the Hernandez brothers and published in 1986.
+Chelo's Burden is the second album of the American comics series Love and Rockets by the Hernández brothers and published in 1986.
+It collects stories from Love and Rockets vol. 1 #3-4, Mechanics #1 and original material.

-The cover of the compilation is by Gilbert Hernandez ("Beto") and the preface by Gary Groth.
+The cover of the compilation is by Gilbert Hernández ("Beto") and the preface by Gary Groth.

 Contents

 These stories, dated 1982–1986, are, like in the volume #1 Music for Mechanics, still science-fiction oriented, with monsters and extra-terrestrials.
 The themes of the (Gilbert's) Central-America village of Palomar and (Jaime's) Los Angeles life are more and more present.